NetEase/airtest/README.md

 ```

 ## run test case
-the command tool `air.test` is also installed when run setup.py.

-It's better to start from [example](example)
+It's better to start from [example](example/flappybird)

+### step1: prepare air.json file.
+the command tool `air.test` is installed.
+If everything goes fine.

 config file `air.json` is needed by `air.test`. here is an example
 ```json